FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 2.2 supports Java 6, 7 and 8.

-Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.
+Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features are supported or fully implemented.

-Jaybird 2.2.7 is the last version to support Java 5, support will be dropped with Jaybird 2.2.8.
+Jaybird 2.2.7 is the last version to support Java 5, support has been dropped with Jaybird 2.2.8.

 Jaybird 2.2 is the last version to support Java 6, support will be dropped with Jaybird 3.0.
-Starting with Jaybird 2.2.8 we will no longer release Java 6 binaries.
-If you need Java 6 binaries, you can compile them yourself from source.

 Jaybird 3.0 supports Java 7 and 8 (actual support subject to change before release).